- 6 large ears sweet corn in husks

 - Grill corn, covered, over medium heat for 25-30 minutes or until tender, turning often.

-- In a small bowl, combine the mayonnaise, chipotle, cilantro, lime juice, lime peel and garlic; spread one heaping tablespoon over each ear of corn.
+- In a small bowl, combine the mayonnaise, chipotle, cilantro, lime juice, lime zest and garlic; spread one heaping tablespoon over each ear of corn.
 Sprinkle with Asiago cheese.
 Yield: 6 servings.

 Reviews forChipotle Lime Corn Cobs